Nmarinsiruela/RC-Front/README.md

 ## Warning!

-The master version does only contain the most basic of the functionality, as it's still being built.
-Take a look at the different branches!
+The `master` version does only contain the most basic of the functionality, as it's still being built.
+The branch `develop` does have the most updated code!

 ## Development server